 The “must be nice” we tack on at the end is our backhanded way of voicing our envy and making excuses for ourselves.
 It’s also a copout and a tragic waste of time.
 First of all, when all you see is the highlight reel, you miss the shortcomings that drive people crazy and the hard battles they are fighting quietly.
 Like my dad says, “The grass may look greener on the other side, but it still has to be cut.”

 It must be nice that Kim and I live in our dream home on Lake Michigan.

 And it is, but it also took us twenty years and lots of sacrifices.

 Our propensity to succumb to jealousy in this way is a distraction from a most important truth: We all have a “must be nice.”

 Everyone has unique gifts and circumstances and experiences that they can leverage and benefit from.
-Including you.

 Your job is to quit wishing for someone else’s, figure out what yours is, and make the most of it.